Rino Gaetano: Death

 On 8 January 1981 Gaetano was involved in a head-on collision when an off-road vehicle drove the wrong way along the road and pinned Gaetano's Volvo 343 against the guardrail; the singer was unharmed while his car was completely destroyed.
 Gaetano then bought a new Volvo 343, in metallic gray.
 On 31 May 1981 he made his last appearance on TV singing E io ci sto.

-On 2 June, at about 3 am, Gaetano was returning home alone in his Volvo 343.
-At 3.55 am, while along Rome's Via Nomentana, at the intersection of Viale XXI Aprile, he was in a head-on collision with a truck.
+On 2 June, at about 3 a.m., Gaetano was returning home alone in his Volvo 343.
+At 3:55 a.m., while along Rome's Via Nomentana, at the intersection of Viale XXI Aprile, he was in a head-on collision with a truck.
 The front and right side of the Volvo were destroyed.
 When help arrived, Rino was already in a coma and at the hospital, an x-ray showed a fracture at the base of the skull, various wounds to the forehead, a fractured right molar and a suspected fracture of the sternum.
 However, the clinic did not have a department for cranial injuries and the doctor on duty, Dr. Novelli, tried in vain to contact another hospital with a cranial trauma department.
 He contacted by phone St. John, St. Camillus, the CTO of Garbatella, the Policlinico Gemelli and San Filippo Neri, but could not get any assistance.
-At 6 am, Rino Gaetano died.
+At 6 a.m., Rino Gaetano died.
 There was a great deal of controversy about this accident, because of the failure of any of the contacted hospitals to help Gaetano and thus, an investigation was launched.